 Vaginal pain often develops with age or hormonal changes

 Vaginal atrophy is often at the root of sexual pain issues in women experiencing menopause.
 It is characterized by inflammation of the vagina due to diminishing estrogen levels, resulting in the thinning and shrinking of the vaginal walls and reduced lubrication.

-Symptoms of vaginal atrophy
+Symptoms of Vaginal Atrophy

-- Vaginal dryness, itchiness, and/or burning
+- Vaginal dryness, itchiness, burning

 - Less natural lubrication

-- Slight spotting/bleeding during intercourse
+- Spotting/bleeding during intercourse